adisaf/multunus-website/source/blog/2014-08-25-fireside-chat-ash-maurya-understanding-lean-startups-part-4.html.markdown

 Don't build a better axe but build a better user of the axe”.
 So, whatever it is that you are building, that’s how you should be looking at it.

-Vaidy: Yeah, I keep getting reminded of Kathy Sierra - Kathy Sierra is the  lady behind  the JAVARanch and she used to write this really popular blog (but now she has stopped it) - Creating Passionate Users.
-One of the things that she said was - “
-If a user feels smart after they use your product,  then your product is successful.”
-They should feel good about themselves and  forget about your product.
+**Vaidy**: Yeah, I keep getting reminded of Kathy Sierra - Kathy Sierra is the  lady behind  the JAVARanch and she used to write this really popular blog (but now she has stopped it) - Creating Passionate Users.
+One of the things that she said was - “*If a user feels smart after they use your product, then your product is successful.*” They should feel good about themselves and  forget about your product.
 They don't  know why they are feeling so.
 There's something inside their brain that tells them to use this product because it makes them feel smart.

 Well, that’s what I understood reading it.
 It’s a very interesting thing that I remember.

-Ash: That's the message of the Customer Factory -  You’re building this system that makes the Rockstar Customers successful.
+**Ash**: That's the message of the Customer Factory -  You’re building this system that makes the Rockstar Customers successful.
 If you make them happy, you make them successful, then the business part takes care of itself.
 One of our “whys” is helping entrepreneurs succeed.
 But, that combined with the entrepreneurs being our customers becomes our product.

-So, sometimes they ask , “
-This canvas you are building is online but, sometimes with the online stuff there are privacy concerns”.
+So, sometimes they ask , “*This canvas you are building is online but, sometimes with the online stuff there are privacy concerns”*.
 So I say, we have a printed version and we just give it to them.
 Then the question is that- doesn’t that reduce the usage of the online tool.
-To answer that, if I can go back to “
-Helping entrepreneurs succeed”, the how thing is to give them whatever tools they need.
+To answer that, if I can go back to “*Helping entrepreneurs succeed*”, the how thing is to give them whatever tools they need.

 It’s not so much about whether your product is this online canvas tool.
 With everything that we do - we distribute things on the blog and on the content page and many other things - if we have made a better entrepreneur, then we have succeeded.
 Otherwise, we are just playing games.